datnguyen25082000/react-init-project-2.0/readme.md

 ### How to run

 You will need to install this repo
+$ copy the environment variables in the .env.example file (and change it with your local variables) into the .env file

 After clone the repo you will need to do: